www.decanthropy.com

 Environmental Design

-Equity Strategy Design
+Equity Strategy Design + Development

 Optimization + Implementation

-Future-scaping
+Foresight and Future-scaping

-Strategy Development + Optimization
+Strategy Development + Implementation

 Design Development + Content Creation

-Strategy Development + Optimization
+Workshop Facilitation, Strategy Development +

-Transformation Modeling
+Initial Transformation Modeling

 Food waste and insecurity encompass an enormous scope of several issues, globally.
 This includes, but is not limited to food production, commercialization, societal inequities, human greed or poor environment stewardship.
 The Crisis of Care insights represents an early stage investigation to finding possible opportunities and unmet needs at the intersection of the “Last-mile” for food waste within the Hotel Industry in Barbados and the food insecurity of its ageing population over 65 years old.